FSMaker77/SalisBugHunter/README.md

-# 🕷️ Salis Bug HungerHunter - Bug Bounty Automation
+# 🕷️ Salis Bug Hunter - Bug Bounty Automation

 SalisBugHunter is a specialized Bash script designed to automate the initial phase of Bug Bounty Hunting.
 It leverages the "Unix Philosophy" by chaining powerful tools like **Subfinder**, **Httpx**, and **Nuclei** into a seamless pipeline.